Sherman5A/microsoft-notes/azure/architecture/services/hosting-options.md

 - WebJobs
 Which are scalable and available.

-Can be developed in language or your choice without infrastructure mangagement on both Windows and Linux.
+Can be developed in language or your choice without infrastructure management on both Windows and Linux.

 Azure App Services can be deployed from Git repos and Azure DevOps.